semui01/rice_japan/README.md

 The purpose of code is to demonstrate how to plot a chart from scratch by using plotly express.
 Beginner friendly.

+It convers many topics, data cleaning, ploting graphs to image processing, but simple enough for beginners to try and play.

 The data is rice production in Japan.

 The python codes cludes: